 It is that temperature at which the material changes from a liquid to gas.
-Below this point the liquid can evaporate to from vapour but at the Boiling Point the change from liquid to vapour is faster.
-This increases the vapour concentration and its pressure.
-This condition poses higher risk of fire, explosion or toxicity.
+Below this point, the liquid can evaporate to from vapor but at the Boiling Point, the change from liquid to vapor is faster.
+This increases the vapor concentration and its pressure.
+This condition poses a higher risk of fire, explosion or toxicity.

 - Thermal Decomposition Products: